Sylvester254/ImageSearch/README.md

 ## We are working on a module that does the following;

-	Photo search solution - using a photo search for similar persons or close likeness
+	Photo search solution - using a photo search for similar children or close likeness

 	Face progression solution of current age n where n is years from when the available photo was taken
 ## Running locally